apple/swift-protobuf/Documentation/PLUGIN.md

 ##### Generation Option: `ProtoPathModuleMappings` - Swift Module names for proto paths

-By default, the sources generated assume all the generated types will be in the same module.
-However, since protos can reference types from another proto file, there is the possibility that those generated files might need to end up different modules.
+By default, the code generator assumes all of the resulting Swift files will be put into the same module.
+However, since protos can reference types from another proto file, those generated files might end up in different modules.
-This options allow you to provide a mapping of module names the and proto files that will end up in each one.
+This option allows you to specify that the code generated from the proto files will be distributed in multiple modules.
 This data is used during generation to then `import` the module and scope the types.
-This option takes an path to where to read a TextFormat
+This option takes the path of a file providing the mapping:
-mapping:

 ```
 $ protoc --swift_opt=ProtoPathModuleMappings=[path.asciipb] --swift_out=. foo/bar/*.proto